Skip to content

 Lagrange Interpolation Formula

-Given few real values x1, x2, x3, …, xn and y1, y2, y3, …, yn and there will be a polynomial P with real coefficients satisfying the conditions P(xi) = yi, ∀i = {1, 2, 3, …, n} and degree of polynomial P must be less than the count of real values i.e., degree(P) < n.
-The Lagrange Interpolation formula for different orders i.e., nth order is given as,
+Given few real values x1, x2, x3, …, xn and y1, y2, y3, …, yn and there will be a polynomial P with real coefficients satisfying the conditions P(xi) = yi, ∀ i = {1, 2, 3, …, n} and degree of polynomial P must be less than the count of real values i.e., degree(P) < n.

-Lagrange Interpolation Formula for nth order is-
+Lagrange Interpolation Formula for the nth order is,

 f(x)=\frac{(x-x_1)(x-x_2)...(x-x_n)}{(x_0-x_1)(x_0-x_2)...(x_0-x_n)}\times y_0+\frac{(x-x_0)(x-x_2)...(x-x_n)}{(x_1-x_0)(x_1-x_2)...(x_1-x_n)}\times y_1+...+\frac{(x-x_0)(x-x_1)...(x-x_n-1)}{(x_n-x_0)(x_n-x_1)...(x_n-x_n-1)}\times y_n

-f(x)=\frac{(x-x_1)}{(x_0-x_1)}\times y_0+\frac{(x-x_0)}{(x_1-x_0)}\times y_1
+f(x)~=~\frac{(x-x_1)}{(x_0-x_1)}\times y_0+\frac{(x-x_0)}{(x_1-x_0)}\times y_1

-f(x)=\frac{(x-x_1)(x-x_2)}{(x_0-x_1)(x_0-x_2)}\times y_0+\frac{(x-x_0)(x-x_2)}{(x_1-x_0)(x_1-x_2)}\times y_1+\frac{(x-x_0)(x-x_1)}{(x_2-x_0)(x_2-x_1)}\times y_2
+f(x)~=~\frac{(x-x_1)(x-x_2)}{(x_0-x_1)(x_0-x_2)}\times y_0+\frac{(x-x_0)(x-x_2)}{(x_1-x_0)(x_1-x_2)}\times y_1+\frac{(x-x_0)(x-x_1)}{(x_2-x_0)(x_2-x_1)}\times y_2

 Proof of Lagrange Theorem